Cubs vs. Angels Player Props Betting Odds

-Player props are available for Shohei Ohtani and Nico Hoerner, among others, when the Los Angeles Angels host the Chicago Cubs at Angel Stadium of Anaheim on Wednesday at 9:38 PM ET.
+Player prop betting options for Shohei Ohtani, Nico Hoerner and others are available in the Los Angeles Angels-Chicago Cubs matchup at Angel Stadium of Anaheim on Thursday, starting at 9:38 PM ET.

 Bet on this matchup or its props with DraftKings!